 A trader may or may not be located in the same time zone used by the economic calendar to display the schedule of economic announcements.
 Thus, it is a good idea for the Forex calendars to display their active time zone and to allow synchronization of the server time with the computer’s clock.
 The economic calendars tackle this issue in the following manner.

-• FXStreet — uses GMT as the default.
-Time zone can be changed (including to autodetect) both for registered and unregistered users.
+- FXStreet — uses GMT as the default.
+The time zone can be changed (including to autodetect) for both registered and unregistered users.
 The website will remember the choice regardless of your registration status.

-• Myfxbook — by default, detects the time zone via your browser.
-You can change your time zone without registration, but to save it, you have to open a free account with Myfxbook and save the time zone in your account settings.
+- Myfxbook — by default, detects the time zone via your browser.
+You can change your time zone without registration, and the site allows you to save it via a cookie file.
+You can also open a free account with Myfxbook and save the time zone in your account settings.

 Time browsing